 The UK Government has the power to put children's rights at the heart of all its work.
-Your group can share its views with the Government to help make sure that children's voices are listened to and acted upon.
-By meeting their local MP, MSP, MLA or AM and expressing their concerns about issues that affect them, children can help us build support to ensure the Government prioritises children's rights here in the UK and around the world.
+Your group can share its views with the Government to help make sure that children and young people's voices are listened to and acted upon.
+By meeting their local MP, MSP, MLA or AM and expressing their concerns about issues that affect them, young people can help us build support to ensure the Government prioritises children's rights here in the UK and around the world.